Code of conduct and complaints

 We do not pay individuals or agencies for information about third parties that could breach their rights.
 However, there are exceptional circumstances when it could theoretically be acceptable: where the story would be in the public interest.
 If you are considering paying a source for such information you must fill in an Approval Form, and submit it for approval to your line manager and the managing editor’s office (and to the Chief Operating Officer of London Live if applicable).

-Please note the relevant terms of the PCC Code and Ofcom Code in relation to payment to witnesses or criminals.
-In short, there can be no payments or promises of payment to witnesses in criminal trials; there can be no payments to those who might reasonably be expected to be witnesses in future trials unless there is a public interest; and there can be no payments to convicted criminals or their associates for any material relating to their crime, unless there are exceptional circumstances (in which case you must discuss the case with your line manager and the managing editor’s office).
+In line with industry best practice, there can be no payments or promises of payment to witnesses in criminal trials; there can be no payments to those who might reasonably be expected to be witnesses in future trials unless there is a public interest; and there can be no payments to convicted criminals or their associates for any material relating to their crime, unless there are exceptional circumstances (in which case you must discuss the case with your line manager and the managing editor’s office).

 Crucially, you must be aware that any payment to a police officer or public official will breach the law without exemption.